Skip to content

 Added in version 1.7.31

-Subscribers support two subscription methods:
+Subscribers support 2 subscription modes:

 For information about the services included in DataFlux Func and starting multiple server replicas, please refer to Deployment and Maintenance / Architecture, Scaling, and Resource Limiting.